Population genomics initiatives powered by Helix

 The Healthy Nevada Project with Renown IHI

 The Healthy Nevada Project, created by the Renown Institute for Health Innovation (IHI), is a clinical study offering free genetic testing to residents of Nevada.
-This study aims to create a robust set of data—genomics, medical, and environmental—that enables researchers at Renown Health and the Desert Research Institute to advance the standard of care in Nevada and the nation as a whole.
-Participants in this study are given insights about their genetic ancestry and the potential influence of their DNA on certain wellness traits; among those who opt-in to receiving potentially medically relevant information, some participants will also learn about their genetic predispositions for certain diseases linked to heart disease and various cancers.
+This study aims to create a robust set of data—genomics, medical, and environmental—that enables researchers at Renown Health and the Desert Research Institute to advance the standard of care in Nevada and the nation.
+Participants in this study are given insights about their genetic ancestry and the potential influence of their DNA on certain wellness traits; among those who opt in to receive potentially medically relevant information, some participants will also learn about their genetic predispositions for certain diseases linked to heart disease and various cancers.

 Tapestry with Mayo Clinic

 Mayo Clinic is creating a library of genomic sequencing data on 100,000 consented Mayo Clinic participants to advance research and patient care.
 Participants’ DNA will be sequenced using Helix’s Exome+ assay.
 Participants in this study, known as Tapestry, will receive genetic screening results for three highly actionable hereditary conditions that often go unrecognized, including familial hypercholesterolemia (FH), hereditary breast and ovarian cancer (BRCA1 and BRCA2), and Lynch syndrome, a form of hereditary colorectal cancer.
-Over time, results will be returned to Tapestry participants as well as their Mayo Clinic provider.
-This will allow Mayo Clinic to evaluate the benefits of Exome+ sequencing and the short- and long-term impact on health-related outcomes, health care utilization, and physician acceptance.
+Over time, results will be returned to Tapestry participants and their Mayo Clinic providers.
+This will allow the Mayo Clinic to evaluate the benefits of Exome+ sequencing and the short- and long-term impact on health-related outcomes, healthcare utilization, and physician acceptance.

 WholeMe with AdventHealth